 In some situations, a court may allow child support payments to continue until the child is 23 years of age.
 This can happen if the child is still in high school, attending college, has a disability or the parents reach an agreement to extend child support past the age of 19.

-Contact an Experienced Child Support Lawyer in New Jersey Today
+Contact our Experienced New Jersey Child Support Lawyer in Mercer County Today

 They can.
 The legal duty to pay child support will generally continue even after parental rights have been terminated.
 Only when the child is legally adopted, will the biological parent no longer have to pay child support.